cdt-data-science/cluster-scripts/experiments/examples/nlp/README.md

 # -N is number of nodes
 # -n is number of requested tasks
-# -mem is the RAM requirement in MB
+# --mem is the RAM requirement in MB
 # --partition tells Slurm to put this into the selected cluster
-#-t is the requested job time (ILCC Cluster jobs have a max time of 10 days)
+# -t is the requested job time (ILCC Cluster jobs have a max time of 10 days)
 # --cpus-per-task is the number of CPU cores for your task (Careful not to use all the CPUs on a machine)
 ```

 ### Submitting and monitoring a Slurm job

 If you run `ls` in your current directory, you will find a new file called `slurm-XXXX.out`.
 Since your job is running now as a background process on a compute node, the logs are no longer output to the SSH session.
-Instead, Slurm redirects all the output from your job to this file.
-If you run `cat` on it, you will see all the output since the job started.
+Slurm redirects all the console logs from your job to this file.
+If you run this file through `cat`, you will see all the logs (`stdout` and `stderr`) since the job started.

 We can monitor the job as it happens using `watch`: